 It changed my life.

 I had always been kind of an oddball in the family with my taste in music.
-Raised on a steady diet of Everly Brothers, Mamma Cass and Neil Diamond, nobody in my family listened to anything that would have been considered rock and roll music.
-I wore out my Mom’s Elvis records but by the 70’s Elvis wasn’t a rebel anymore and rock and roll had changed.
+Raised on a steady diet of Everly Brothers, Mamma Cass and Neil Diamond, nobody in my family listened to anything that would have been considered heavy metal.
+I wore out my Mom’s Elvis and Ricky Nelson records but by the 70’s Elvis wasn’t a rebel anymore and Ricky got hold.
+Rock and roll had changed.
 I liked the Eagles, the Beatles and when Electric Light Orchestra’s Turn to Stone hit the radio waves during my preadolescence I couldn’t hear it enough.
 While my sister was listening to Jeffrey Osborne and Barry Manilow I was spending my babysitting money on Rush and Moody Blues albums.
 When I hit my teens I couldn’t get enough of Journey, Styx and REO Speedwagon.
 (My husband says those are girls bands and don’t count.)
 Point being, I was going my own way musically.
 The house was listening to a lot of hymns and easy listening stations back then.
 (Would someone please answer Lionel Richie, he keeps calling.)
-I wasn’t listening to anything back then that could have been called hard rock but I was laying a foundation.
+I wasn’t listening to anything back then that could have been called hard rock or metal but I was laying a foundation.
 When AC/DC entered my life I was ready.

 Falling in love with AC/DC was pure rebellion.
 I loved it.
-It’s been over thirty years since then and that boy and I didn’t work out.
-He gave me three beautiful children though and I’m grateful.
+It’s been over thirty years since then and my marriage to that boyfriend didn’t last, but he gave me three beautiful children and I’m grateful.
 I’m grateful too for Back in Black.
-Because while I’ve long forgiven my mother, every time I hear those bells chime I feel a little bit like I’m about to do something that’s going to get me grounded.
+The album and the song.
+When I listen, I time travel.
+When I hear those opening chords I feel a little bit like I’m about to do something that’s going to get me grounded.